Ajay Fry: Early life

 Fry was born in Toronto, Ontario, on June 17, 1983, to Pat Fry, a voiceover artist (best known for his role as the titular character's father on the Canadian children's TV series Caillou) and former radio host, and Sharon Fry (née Hoff), a legal assistant.
 Fry grew up in Ottawa, Ontario, where he regularly performed at The Institution while attending Colonel By Secondary School.

 Career

 Early career

 At age 7, Fry took his first job as a host on a local community travel series in Ottawa called Rainbow Merry-Go-Round.
 He went on to make appearances on Are You Afraid of the Dark? and Big Wolf on Campus, and has voiced characters on animated series such as The Little Lulu Show and Arthur, among others.
 At the age of 20, Fry moved to Toronto to attend Humber College's Comedy: Writing and Performance program, where he was nominated for the Phil Hartman Award.
 After graduating he attended Second City Conservatory training and launched his first web series, The Not Yet Show.

 Crunch

-From September 2006 until August 2008, Fry hosted of Crunch, the Saturday morning block of cartoon programming on YTV.
+From September 2006 until August 2008, Fry hosted Crunch, the Saturday morning programming block on YTV.
 During this time he also appeared on-screen at the Rogers Centre to promote Jr. Jays weekend activities.